gu3st/node-isomorphic-starter/README.md

 * `react-router`
 * `client application interaction with dynamic data on the server side`
 * `socket.io` (though much like TLS this will be off by default)

+##Changelog
+_2017-01-24_
+* Changed StateManager language to just be Container as expected

+_2017-01-23_
+* Removed UI folder as it was superflous
+* Moved Components to top level
+* Moved AppServer / AppClient into Components